 Be a champion for your street or neighbourhood

-Streets Alive Yarra is a non-profit, volunteer, resident and ratepayer action group in the City of Yarra.
-Campaigning for a more liveable, accessible and equitable city means that we’re engaged in a contest of ideas.
-We’re asking for an improved allocation of budget and street space, and progress depends on the support of residents & ratepayers.
+Campaigning for a more beautiful, liveable, and accessible city means that we’re engaged in a contest of ideas.
+Progress depends on the support of residents & ratepayers.
 Everyone can make a difference.
 Here is a range of actions to consider.

 - Like us on Facebook.
 This helps the Facebook algorithm to know that we are popular, which help get our posts included in people’s news feeds.
 It also shows Councillors, Officers and other residents that we have broad community support.